mistodinis/Data-Structure/README.md

 There are some basic operation used for binary searching trees.

-Below it is the data from tree.
+Below it is the data from tree.c .

               5
              / \